 The Independence Foundation is a private, not-for-profit philanthropic organization serving Philadelphia and its surrounding Pennsylvania counties.
-The Foundation’s mission is to support organizations that provide services to people who do not ordinarily have access to them.
-With a strong focus on health, the Foundation invests in people and programs that enrich the life experiences of the residents of the Philadelphia area.
-In addition to health care, the Foundation extends its funding to human services, legal aid and arts & culture, building on the belief that a region that promotes physical well-being, provides equal access to services, values justice, and appreciates the arts will thrive for generations to come.
+The mission of the Independence Foundation is to build leadership, provide services, and encourage systems and cultural change through the support of organizations in the fields of healthcare, human services, legal aid, and the arts.
+The Foundation invests in people and programs that protect, improve and enrich the life experiences of residents of Philadelphia and its surrounding Pennsylvania counties, with a focus on the vulnerable and excluded.
+Its work is based on the belief that a region that promotes physical well-being, provides equal access to justice and services, and appreciates the value of the arts will thrive for generations to come.

 In 1932, influenced by the death of his son from cancer in 1929, steelmaker William H. Donner founded the International Cancer Research Foundation.
 With assets of $2 million, the Foundation was dedicated to cancer and medical research.
 By the end of World War II, Mr. Donner recognized that government would dominate this field and pulled his foundation back from this area, changing its name to the Donner Foundation.
 He then looked at college education, finding substantial grant programs, but little available at the pre-college level.
 This began the Foundation’s long involvement in secondary education.